Privacy choices

 What the Hue Codex saturation and chroma adjuster does

-The Hue Codex saturation and chroma adjuster takes one HEX color and generates vividness variants in two color models.
-The HSL adjusted swatch scales HSL saturation while preserving the base hue and HSL lightness.
-The OKLCH adjusted swatch scales OKLCH chroma while preserving the base OKLCH lightness and hue.
+The Hue Codex saturation and chroma adjuster takes one concrete CSS color and generates vividness variants in two color models.
+The color is resolved to sRGB first.
+The HSL adjusted swatch scales HSL saturation while preserving base hue and HSL lightness; the OKLCH adjusted swatch scales OKLCH chroma while preserving base OKLCH lightness and hue.
+Both paths preserve source alpha.

 The page also includes a Muted HSL reference and the unchanged Base color, making it easier to see how a color behaves when it is softened, kept steady, or intensified.